New Year's finance resolutions

 “When you’re young, you have time and energy, but no money.
 When you’re middle-aged, you have money and energy, but no time.
 And when you’re elderly and finally have time and money, you no longer have any energy.”

 *The 25% bonus is provided by the government.
 The Lifetime ISA can be opened by customers aged between 18 and 39 years of age that reside in the UK to either save for their first house purchase or their retirement.
 The product has a 25% charge associated with any withdrawals that are not an eligible life event (first house, aged over 60, terminal illness and deceased).
 Investors can pay in up to £4k per tax year into their Lifetime ISA and the government will pay a 25% bonus on a monthly basis from 6th April 2018.
 Customers cannot pay into their Lifetime ISA from the age of 50+ or earn the 25% bonus.
 If you save in a Lifetime ISA instead of enrolling or contributing to a pension scheme, you may lose valuable employer contributions.
 Entitlement to any means tested benefits may be affected.
 The 25% withdrawal charge is on everything (deposits made, bonus and interest).
-You may get back less than you paid in.
+Any other withdrawals made from your Lifetime ISA will incur a 25% Government withdrawal charge which means you could get back less than you paid in.
 For full terms and conditions please ask branch staff for our Keyfacts document and summary box.
 The value of investments can fall as well as rise.
 You may get back less than you invested.

 Last updated on: